-Italy tries to contain virus as neighbors fear its spread
+Italy tries to contain virus as isolated towns hunker down

 “It is likely that the more we look, the more we will find,” Capua said.
 But she stressed that the majority of cases likely wouldn’t even require a doctor’s visit and that Italy’s numbers are “very analogous to what we will see in many other European countries.”

+Civil protection officials insisted that Italy was still a safe place to visit.
+Veneto regional president Luca Zaia lamented that he never imagined he would ever have to cancel Venice’s Carnival — another economic blow to the famed lagoon city that already saw tourism plummet after last year’s floods.

-Italy, however, wasn’t taking chances and effectively sealed off a dozen northern Italian towns where more than 150 of the cases were found.
+Italy, however, wasn’t taking chances and effectively sealed off a dozen northern towns where more than 200 of the cases were found.
 On Monday, police wearing face masks manned checkpoints along the road into Codogno, southeast of Milan, where the first patient to test positive for the virus was hospitalized last week.

 Residents wearing face masks and gloves lined up at Codogno’s supermarket to stock up on food, only to find out the market was still closed on orders of the mayor.
 Later, groups of four at a time were allowed into the bakery in nearby Casalpusterlengo, and one at a time into the pharmacy.